Frequently Asked Questions

 What is the situation with food?

 The adventures are fully catered, with wholesome, homemade meals prepared with care.
 I’ve always prioritised health and simplicity on the trail, so most dishes are made from scratch.
-Friday night features a hearty sweet potato and coconut dal, and Saturday night a warming homemade minestrone soup shared around the fire.
+Friday night features a hearty sweet potato and coconut dahl, and Saturday night a warming homemade minestrone soup shared around the fire.

 You’re welcome to bring a few personal snacks if you wish - sharing food on the trail is one of the simplest and most joyful parts of the experience.

-Can I pay in instalments?
+Can I pay in installments?

 Yes, absolutely.
 Please reach out via email and we can arrange a payment plan that works for you.
 I want these experiences to remain accessible for everyone, regardless of financial situation.